SoftUni-Internal/interactive-content/EN/06-Unit-Testing/00-Lesson-Introduction.md

 ## In this lesson, you will learn:

 **1. Seven Testing Principles**
-- Which are the seven core principles of testing
+- Which the seven core principles of testing are

-**2.What is Unit Testing**
+**2. What is Unit Testing**
-- **Unit Testing Framework**
+- Unit testing frameworks
-- Different **UTF** in JAVA
+- Review of the different UTF in Java
 - The 3A Pattern

 **4. Best practices**
+- Rules about assertions and magic numbers
+- Naming conventions

 **5. Dependency injection**
-- Why it is easier to test when we keep the dependency inversion princple
+- Why it is easier to test when we keep the dependency inversion principle

 **6. Mocking and Mock Objects**
-- What is Mocking and how to use it
+- What is mocking and how to use it

 [/slide]